qmachine/qmachine/README.md

 sufficient by itself to implement the QMachine API; the silver lining here, however, is that the CORS-enabled proxy I wrote with Node.js can then be bound to other databases like [SQLite](http://www.sqlite.org) and [PostgreSQL](http://www.postgresql.org).
-Note, however, that the SQLite implementation is still experimental and that the PostgreSQL bindings are still in preparation.
-Because I am currently writing several academic papers about Quanah and QMachine, the Node.js client may be out-of-date.
+Keep in mind that the bindings for databases other than CouchDB are still experimental!
+Also, because I am currently writing several academic papers about Quanah and QMachine, the Node.js client may be out-of-date.

 As in all my projects, the best documentation is contained inline as comments within the source code.
 I have written some tutorials recently, but those are